How Do I Speak to Someone?

 - If you want to pay privately (cash): It’s easy!
-Wait one business day for an email reply after you submit the CONTACT US form requesting an appointment.
+Wait one business day for an email reply after you submit the contact form requesting an appointment.
 The email reply will include a secure link to electronically sign required patient forms.
 Once forms are signed, we will contact you to schedule your visit and send a prepay invoice.

 2. In Our Office*

 Our office relocated from Carrollton to Little Elm and is not yet re-established.
 You can stay up-to-date with news here.
 In the meantime, please schedule a telehealth consult (below) or contact another provider for lymphedema treatment.

 What will Treatment Cost?

 Treatment cost varies based on what is done and how long a session takes.
 After your evaluation, we can better advise you of what we anticipate each visit will cost.
 Billing is usually based on procedural codes (insurance billing codes) that are commonly time-based.